-Oxford Open Learning is your learning provider and not usually your examination centre, unless you are studying A level English Language, English Literature or History and GCSE English.
-These are known as “NEA” subjects and instructions for making entries for these subjects are given under “NEA Guidelines”.
-Although we will give you all the help and guidance that we can, we do not book exams for you, unless you are studying any of the above 4 NEA subjects.
+For most subjects that you study with us, Oxford Open Learning is your learning provider and not usually your examination entering centre.
+The exceptions to this are; A level English Language, English Literature or History and GCSE English.
+These are known as “NEA” subjects and instructions for making entries for these subjects are given separately on our website under https://www.ool.co.uk/nea-coursework-guide-lines-2018-onwards/

 Exam entry is entirely the responsibility of the student.
 We accept no liability for late, wrong or missing entries, nor do we have any influence over which centres will accept you or what they charge.
 You may be lucky and find a centre very close to where you live, but you should be prepared to make lots of phone calls and to shop around as prices and availability vary enormously.

-If you are sitting in January then bookings should be made by the end of September.
+If you are sitting in November then bookings should be made by the end of September.
 Please put this date in your diary as we only send reminders about summer exams.

-You should always be aware that exam centres accept Private Candidates entirely at their own discretion and the fact that you have found them on any list (ours or the exam boards’) is no guarantee that they will accept you.
+You should always be aware that exam centres accept Private Candidates entirely at their own discretion and the fact that you have found them on any list (ours or the exam boards’) is no guarantee that they will help you.
 In our experience exam officers tend to look more favourably on well organised and polite candidates who have made themselves familiar with the specification codes and exam requirements and who apply in good time.
 Students who are well prepared and flexible will always find a centre to take them.

 Below are a few suggestions about how to improve your chances of booking an exam place and maintaining good relations with your exam officer;